 City-dwellers looking to trade the swankiness of the Hamptons for something a bit more laidback generally head here.
 At its core, this lakeside escape caters to the surfer set, which explains the massive pileup of longboards.

 The Crow’s Nest Inn

-The 14-room hideaway is removed enough from the crush of Montauk crowds but an easy bike ride away from town when you need it.
+This fourteen-room hideaway is removed enough from the crush of Montauk crowds but an easy bike ride away from town when you need it.
 As for the design?
-It's the brainchild of hotelier Sean McPherson (of the Bowery and the Marlton fame), which means every detail has been considered from the crisp Indian-inspired John Robshaw bedding and shibori-dyed throw pillows to a fridge stocked with Tate's Bakeshop cookies and Wölffer rosé.
-For families traveling together, or for those seeking a bit more space, the collection of David Pharaoh Cottages are a solid option since each has its own kitchenette, daily housekeeping, and a beach parking pass (clutch if you've ever brought a car out to Montauk in the summer).
-During the day, a small-but-thoughtful breakfast spread includes fresh berries, croissants, coffee and a stack of the New York Times; come evening, grab a table at the on-site Mediterranean-inflected restaurant, which serves up everything from curried vegetable ragout and blue crab claw tagliatelle to fresh whipped ricotta and local kale salad.
-Stop by Melet Mercantile, a jewel-boxed sized outpost of the vintage connoisseur's Manhattan outpost, for an expertly curated selection…
+It's the brainchild of hotelier Sean McPherson (of the Bowery and the Marlton fame), which means every detail has been carefully considered, from the crisp Indian-inspired John Robshaw bedding and shibori-dyed throw pillows to the fridges stocked with Tate's Bakeshop cookies and Wölffer Estate rosé.
+For families traveling together or those seeking a bit more space, the collection of David Pharaoh Cottages are a solid option as each has its own kitchenette, daily housekeeping, and a beach parking pass (clutch if you've ever brought a car out to Montauk in the summer).
+During the day, a small but thoughtful breakfast spread includes fresh berries, croissants, coffee, and a stack of New York Timeses; come evening, grab a table at the on-site Mediterranean-inflected restaurant, which serves up everything from curried vegetable ragout and blue crab claw tagliatelle to fresh whipped ricotta and local kale salad.
+Stop by Melet Mercantile, a jewel-box-size outpost of the vintage connoisseur's Manhattan outpost, for an expertly curated…

 The Montauk Beach House